saulocantanhede/tfgreek2/docs/features/id.md

 A uniqe identifier for each word in the corpus.

 ```
-The letter 'n' followe by a 11-digit unique id in the format
+The letter 'n' followed by a 11-digit unique id in the format

     BBCCCVVVWWW
     BB          => zero-padded book, the first NT book (Matthew) starts at 40